Quantifying the Energy Relaxation Rate of Quantum States Using D-Wave Device and the Discovery of Long-Lived Multiqubit States: Experimental Results using D-Wave machine

-By using our method described above, we measure the energy relaxation time of the first excited state.
-Moreover, we compare the energy relaxation time of the state of the transverse-field Ising model with that of the single-qubit model.
-Fig. \ref{fig:D-wave_result} (a) shows the survival probability against $t_2$ in the case of the fully connected Ising model with the transverse field.
-We can see that the survival probability decays exponentially.
-Furthermore, as we decrease $h_d$, the energy relaxation time becomes shorter.
-Fig. \ref{fig:D-wave_result} (b) and (c) show the survival probability of the single-qubit model against $t_2$.
-Similar to the case of the fully connected Ising model, the coherence time becomes shorter as we decrease $h_{d}$.
-Importantly, the energy relaxation time of the state of the single-qubit model is shorter than that of the fully connected Ising model with the transverse field.
-The details of the experimental data about the measured energy relaxation time are shown in Appendix \ref{sec:t1_table}.
-To gain our understanding of what occurs in the RQA, we separately perform numerical calculations.
-More specifically, we calculate the entanglement entropy of the first excited state during RQA when the problem Hamiltonian is the fully connected Ising model of four qubits.
-The entanglement entropy is defined by $\Tr[\rho_{A}\log\rho_{A}]$ where $\rho_{A}$ denotes a reduced density matrix of the two qubits.
-We plot the results in \ref{fig:long-lived-fig} (c), and then find that the first excited state during QA is entangled if decoherence is negligible.
-The calculations also show that the entanglement entropy grows more for smaller $h_d$.
-Thus our results indicate that the energy relaxation time of the entangled state is longer than that of the separable state.
-We will discuss the origin of the long-lived state later.
+Using the method described above, we measure the energy relaxation rate of the first excited state.
+Moreover, we compare the energy relaxation rate of the state of the transverse-field Ising model with that of the single-qubit model.
+Fig. \ref{fig:D-wave_result} (a) shows the survival probability plotted against $t_2$ in the case of the fully connected Ising model with the transverse field.
+As can be seen, the survival probability decays exponentially.
+Furthermore, as $h_d$ is decreased, the energy relaxation rate becomes larger.
+Fig. \ref{fig:D-wave_result} (b) shows the survival probability plotted against $t_2$ in the case of the single-qubit model.
+Similar to the case of the fully connected Ising model, the energy relaxation rate becomes larger as $h_d$ is decreased.
+Importantly, the energy relaxation rate of the state of the single-qubit model is larger than that of the fully connected Ising model with the transverse field.
+The details of the experimental data regarding the measured energy relaxation time are presented in Appendix \ref{sec:t1_table}.
+To gain a deeper understanding of what occurs in the RQA, we perform numerical calculations in section \ref{sec:long-lived-numerical}.
+We will discuss the origin of the long-lived multi-qubit state in section \ref{sec:perturbation_analysis}.
+Additionally, the survival probability is plotted against $h_d$ in Fig. \ref{fig:s_prob_against_hd}.
+Again, we confirm that the survival probability in the case of the fully connected Ising model is higher than that in the case of the non-interacting model.
+These experimental results demonstrate that the energy relaxation time of the multi-qubit states can be longer than that of the single-qubit state.

-In Fig. \ref{fig:s_prob_against_hd}, we plot the survival probability against $h_d$.
-Again, we confirm that the survival probability of the case of the fully connected Ising model is larger than that of the non-interacting model.
-Although there is a tendency of the larger survival probability for smaller $h_d$, we observe that the survival probability becomes especially smaller for $h_d=0.43$ ($h_d=0.79$) for the case of the fully connected Ising model (non-interacting model).
-As we will discuss later, this is possibly due to noise sources at a specific frequency.